input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-GeneralDataBridge.md

 While many use-cases require the full data to be present on the mainchain, in some scenarios, we would prefer to store only a hash of the original data.
-If the original data is too big to be stored on chain, or the fee would be too big, it would be beneficial to have a light-weight proof of data transfer.
+If the original data is too big to be stored on chain, or the fee would be too high, it would be beneficial to have a light-weight proof of data transfer.
 We will introduce two ways of transfer: _full data transfer_ and _data hash transfer_.
 This is similar to the design of Plutus datums, where you can use inline-datums to embed the datum, or just a datum hash.